ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/Durandal/README.md

 "MAIN") are controlled by a dedicated STM32F100 IO controller.
 These 8 outputs support all PWM output formats, but not DShot.

-The remaining 6 outputs (labelled AUX1 to AUX6) are the "auxillary" outputs.
+The remaining 6 outputs (labelled AUX1 to AUX6) are the "auxiliary" outputs.
 These are directly attached to the STM32F427 and support all PWM protocols as well as DShot.